-Preparation of Nuclear and Cytosolic Protein Lysates-Following treatments, the medium was aspirated, and the cells were washed twice with ice-cold $1 \times$ PBS.
-Cytoplasmic lysis buffer (10 mmol/liter HEPES (pH 7.9), 10 mmol/liter KCl, 0.1 mmol/liter EDTA, 0.1 mmol/liter dithiothreitol, 1 mmol/liter phenylmethylsulfonyl fluoride, 10 $\mu$ g/ml protease inhibitor mixture) was added, and cells were scraped off.
-The lysate was then incubated on ice for 15 min.
-10% Nonidet P-40 was added to the suspension, which was then centrifuged at 14,000 $\times$ g at 4 °C for 2 min.
+Preparation of Nuclear and Cytosolic Protein Lysates.
+Following treatments, the media was aspirated and the cells were washed twice with ice-cold 1X PBS.
+Cytoplasmic Lysis Buffer [10 mmol/L HEPES (pH 7.9), 10 mmol/L KCl, 0.1 mmol/L EDTA, 0.1 mmol/L DTT, 1 mmol/L PMSF, 10μg/mL protease inhibitor cocktail] was added and cells were scraped off.
+The lysate was then incubated on ice for 15 minutes.
+10% NP-40 was added to the suspension which was then centrifuged at 14,000 x g, 4°C for 2 minutes.
 Supernatant was collected for cytosolic protein lysate.
-The remaining cell pellet was resuspended in nuclear extraction buffer (20 mmol/liter HEPES (pH 7.9), 0.4 mol/liter NaCl, 1 mmol/liter EDTA, 1 mmol/liter EGTA, 1 mmol/liter dithiothreitol, 2 mmol/liter phenylmethylsulfonyl fluoride, and 10 μg/ml protease inhibitor mixture).
-Suspension was incubated on ice for 30 min and then centrifuged at 14,000 $\times$ g for 10 min at 4 °C. Supernatant was collected for nuclear protein lysate.
-Nuclear and cytosolic protein concentrations were determined with a BCA protein assay (Pierce).
-Both nuclear and cytosolic lysates were used for subsequent Western blotting experiments (described above).
+The remaining cell pellet was resuspended in Nuclear Extraction Buffer [20mmol/L HEPES (pH 7.9), 0.4 mol/L NaCl, 1 mmol/L EDTA, 1 mmol/L EGTA, 1mmol/L DTT, 2 mmol/L PMSF and 10 μg/ml protease inhibitor cocktail].
+Suspension was incubated on ice for 30 minutes and then centrifuged at 14,000 x g for 10 minutes at 4°C. Supernatant was collected for nuclear protein lystate.
+Nuclear and cytosolic protein concentrations were determined with BCA Protein Assay (Pierce, IL).
+Both nuclear and cytosolic lystates were used for subsequent Western blotting experiments (described above).

-Immunofluorescence-For detection of SIRT1 by immunofluorescence, the cells were plated and grown on BD Falcon CultureSlides (BD Biosciences) until a confluence of 80% was reached.
-The cells were fixed and then blocked for 1 h at room temperature in 10% normal goat serum (Caltag Laboratories) in PBS.
-Following blocking, rabbit anti-SIRT1 antibody (Santa Cruz Biotechnology) was added and allowed to incubate for 2 h at room temperature.
-Primary antibody was removed, and Alexa Fluor 555 goat anti-rabbit secondary antibody (Molecular Probes, Inc.) was then added and incubated for 1 h at room temperature in the dark.
-PBS-diluted 4',6-diamidino-2-phenylindole, dihydrochloride (Pierce) counterstain was used for nuclear staining.
-Cells were mounted with the ProLong antifade kit as per the vendor's protocol (Molecular Probes) and examined under a Bio-Rad Radiance 2100 MP Rainbow confocal/multiphoton system.
+Immunoflourescene.
+For detection of Sirt1 by immunofluorescence, the cells were plated and grown on BD Falcon CultureSlides (BD Biosciences, CA) until a confluency of 80% was reached.
+The cells were fixed and then blocked for 1 hour at room temperature in 10% normal goat serum (Caltag Laboratories, CA) in PBS.
+Following blocking, rabbit anti-Sirt1 antibody (Santa Cruz, CA) was added and allowed to incubate for 2 hours at room temperature.
+Primary antibody was removed and Alexa Fluor 555 goat antirabbit secondary antibody (Molecular Probes, OR) was then added and incubated for 1 hour at room temperature in the dark.
+PBS diluted 4', 6-Diamidino-2phenylindole, dihydrochloride (DAPI) (Pierce, IL) counterstain was used for nuclear staining.
+Cells were mounted with ProLong anti-fade kit as per vendor's protocol (Molecular Probes, OR) and examined under Bio-Rad Radiance 2100 MP Rainbow Confocal/Multiphoton System.

-Immunoprecipitation and SIRT1 Enzyme Activity Assay- For immunoprecipitation of SIRT1 protein, the lysates containing 500 $\mu$ g of total protein were incubated with rabbit anti-SIRT1 antibody (Abcam) overnight at 4 °C with constant rotation.
-The specific antibody-antigen complex was collected by precipitation with Protein A-agarose beads (Pierce) for 2.5 h at 4 °C with constant rotation.
-SIRT1 activity was determined in immunoprecipitates from cells using the SIRT1 fluorimetric drug discovery kit (AK-555; Biomol) as per the vendor's protocol.
+Immunoprecipitation and Sirt1 Enzyme Activity Assay.
+For immunoprecipitation of Sirt1 protein, the lysates containing 500μg total protein were incubated with rabbit anti-Sirt1 antibody (Abcam, MA) overnight at 4°C with constant rotation.
+The specific antibodyantigen complex was collected by precipitation with Protein A-agarose beads (Pierce, IL) for 2.5 hours at 4°C with constant rotation.
+Sirt1 activity was determined in immunoprecipitates from cells using Sirt1 Fluorimetric Drug Discovery Kit (AK-555; Biomol, PA) as per vendor's protocol.